Last Updated on January 18, 2024 by TrayKay

 How does poetry happen in your home?

-Here are some additional resources for more in depth study of particular poems.
+Here are some poetry units for more in depth study of particular poems.
 Each section includes student pages with one or more poems, short bios of the poets, and comprehension, analysis, and vocabulary questions.
 After the student pages for each poem section are teacher pages with answer keys.
-In addition, beside each poem section are online tutorials of literary devices used in the poems.
+In addition, beside each poem section are online tutorials of literary devices used in the poems, and exercises related to the literary device.